 He also condemned local leaders for boycotting the function.
 Only Deputy Governor Mathews Owili, Nominated Senator Rose Nyamunga, Nyando MP Jared Okello and Rarieda's Otiende Amollo attended.

-Prof Olweny said they were in support of the SEZ project and that they wanted it to begin immediately.
+Prof Olweny further said they were in support of the SEZ project and that they wanted it to begin immediately.

-Governor Nyong'o was in Denmark while area MP Onyango K'Oyoo was on a parliamentary committee tour of Botswana.
+At the time of the protest, Governor Nyong'o was in Denmark while area MP Onyango K'Oyoo was on a parliamentary committee tour of Botswana.